OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ## Configure the manifest

 Follow these steps to configure a new or existing project to use a shared runtime.
 These steps assume you have generated your project using the [Yeoman generator for Office Add-ins](yeoman-generator-overview.md).
+Select the tab for the type of manifest your add-in is using.

 # [Unified manifest for Microsoft 365](#tab/jsonmanifest)